makerdao/plunger/README.md

   --rpc-port RPC_PORT   JSON-RPC port (default: `8545')
   --gas-price GAS_PRICE
-                        Gas price (in Wei) for overriding transactions --source SOURCE       Comma-separated list of sources to use for pending transaction discovery (available: etherscan,
-                        parity_txqueue)
-  --list                List pending transactions --wait                Wait for the pending transactions to clear --override-with-zero-txs
+                        Gas price (in Wei) for overriding transactions --list                List pending transactions --wait                Wait for the pending transactions to clear --override-with-zero-txs